Skip to content

 Game Warden in Michigan — 2026 Career Guide

 Game wardens in Michigan are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Michigan Department of Natural Resources, Law Enforcement Division.
 Michigan's Upper Peninsula has one of the nation's highest concentrations of game wardens (LQ 22.6).
-Game wardens in Michigan earn a mean annual wage of $57,100 ($27.45/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $3,280 below the national median of $60,380 — 5% lower than the U.S. midpoint.
-The BLS counts 90 fish and game wardens employed in Michigan.
+BLS OEWS May 2023 puts Michigan game-warden pay at a $57,100 mean annual wage ($27.45/hour) for SOC 33-3031 — $3,280 below the $60,380 national midpoint, a 5% discount, across 90 employed wardens.
+Fieldwork in Michigan centers on Upper Peninsula enforcement at the nation's highest warden concentration (location quotient 22.6).

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the Michigan Department of Natural Resources, Law Enforcement Division.
 This is career information — verify current standards with the agency before applying.

 Michigan Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Michigan wardens sit below the national midpoint, though local cost of living may offset the gap.
+Michigan wardens rank below the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens